AAlab1819/RaysaGohtami-01082170033/Week07-Greedy/ReadMe.md

 First, we input *n* number of sessions, then each sessions we input *teams[i]* number of teams in *i*th session.
 Then, I create two if-loops.
 First is to determine if *i*th session has 0 teams and if the next *i*th session has less than 2 teams, meaning he can't use either coupons or discounts.
 And the other one, vice versa.
+If the condition met, then the output will be straight away "NO".